hackclub/hackclub/workshops/smart_calculator/README.md

 *If a user types in* add 5 and 9 for me.
 Our code will parse it into a list which will contain all the words and integers. *Here, it will be: add, 5, and, 9, for, me.*
 A list of 7!
 Now, we will remove the unnecessary part from this list.
 That is **for, me, and**.

-To do this, we need to create a token fetcher which will fetch the tokens (functions), remove the unnecesary part and later perform the calculation.
+To do this, we need to create a token fetcher which will fetch the tokens (functions), remove the unnecessary part and later perform the calculation.
 Let's create a function for this.
 I'll name it `extract_from_text`

 ```python
 def extract_from_text(text):